mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 The generated cert files are located in `/tmp/vault-blueprint/modules/private-tls-cert/`, both in the Docker container and in your local machine.
 This is because we used `-v /tmp:/tmp` to bind-mount the `/tmp` volume of the container to your machine.

-To upload the cert to IAM, include the `--upload-to-iam` flag along with the correct KMS key id in `--kms-key-id`, and the correct region for that key in `--aws-region`.
+To upload the cert to IAM, include the `--upload-to-iam` flag, the name of the cert in `--cert-name-in-iam`, the correct KMS key id in `--kms-key-id`, and the correct region for that key in `--aws-region`.
 The cert is uploaded to IAM as a Server Certificate, which cannot be managed using the AWS
 Console UI.
 You must use the AWS API to upload, update, and delete these certs.